Cloud-CV/EvalAI/docs/source/architecture.md

 #### Django

 Django is the heart of the application.
-It powers our complete backend.
+It also powers our complete backend.
 We use Django version 1.10.

 #### Django Rest Framework